-It’s the UK’s third Black Breastfeeding Week and Sanjima DeZoysa, NCT’s Parent Content and Social Media Manager, takes a personal look at race and breastfeeding.
+For the UK’s third Black Breastfeeding Week in 2020, Sanjima DeZoysa, NCT’s then Parent Content and Social Media Manager, took a personal look at race and breastfeeding.

 This week marks the eighth Black Breastfeeding Week in the US and the third here in the UK.
 I’ve been following social media posts and coverage about the week with interest.

 I had a difficult time breastfeeding my daughter.
 Nine years on, my memories can still stir up strong feelings.
 Some of the challenges I faced were certainly down to my heritage.
 As a first-generation British Asian, I can personally vouch for the fact that breastfeeding and the influence of race can create a complicated, emotional narrative.

 Breastfeeding and racial inequality

 Breastfeeding rates across the UK are generally poor - eight out 10 women stop breastfeeding before they want to and only 1% are still exclusively breastfeeding at six months, as recommended by the World Health Organisation.
 With these stark statistics, you might be wondering why we need a black breastfeeding week.
 Low breastfeeding rates affect all ethnicities.

 When it comes to race, however awkward or difficult, I believe it’s important to ask questions, explore and debate.
 But what’s more important is to listen to what we hear, engage and look at our own bias or behaviour.

 US Black Breastfeeding Week was created to raise awareness about the racial disparity in breastfeeding rates among African American women.
 Why does it exist and how do we tackle it?
 London doula Ruth Dennison (pictured below) - the driving force behind the UK’s Black Breastfeeding Week - believes many of the breastfeeding issues facing black women in the US resonate with black communities here.

 Unique cultural barriers